By Makinde Oluwarotimi |

-A foremost civic-tech organisation leading the advocacy for transparency and accountability in Nigeria, BudgIT, has called for proper and detailed accountability on how funds released as response to the COVID-19 pandemic was disbursed.
+A civic-tech non-profit organisation leading the advocacy for transparency and accountability in public finance in Nigeria, BudgIT, has called on the government to audit security spending and close loopholes for corruption in the budget process.

 BudgIT’s CEO, Gabriel Okeowo, while speaking on BudgIT’s recent publication, ‘Demanding Budget Reforms for Resource Optimisation’ said, “2021 has been a horrifying year for Nigerians concerning security as the country combats mutating forms of crime and terror across all its 36 states; this is despite allocating over N10.02trn to security between 2015 and 2021.

 “In the 2021 budget, the entire security sector’s allocation was N1.97trn, representing a 14 per cent increase from the N1.78trn allocated in 2020.”

 Increased resources allocated to the security sector means that less money is available to develop other sectors; thus, there is need for more scrutiny of how these allocations are budgeted and spent.

 Likewise, BudgIT’s publication noted that various non-security related government agencies now request and receive allocations for “Security Votes”, an opaque feature of the Nigerian security ecosystem devoid of accountability.

 In the 2021 budget, a total of 117 federal agencies received allocations for “Security Votes” worth N24.3bn, despite many of these agencies already having allocations for “Security Charges” to cover each agency’s security needs.